vuongducphuong/documentation/content/applications/productivity/knowledge.rst

 Knowledge
 =========

-**Odoo Knowledge** is a multipurpose productivity app that allows internal users to enrich their business knowledge base and provide individually or collaboratively gathered information.
+**Leansoft Knowledge** is a multipurpose productivity app that allows internal users to enrich their business knowledge base and provide individually or collaboratively gathered information.

 The pages on which they gather content are called *articles*.
 They are mainly composed of a title